sisgha/sisgea-endpoint/.changeset/olive-stingrays-camp.md

 "@ladesa-ro/api": minor
 ---

-refactor: a lot of breaking changes and new resources
+feat: v1 with a lot of new resources